Consider Factoring Invoices

 Invoice factoring companies will only purchase the invoices of business customers, not consumers.
 Factors also buy accounts receivables of certain organizations, such as government agencies.
 So factoring receivables is a viable option for so called-B2B companies, not B2C.

-Cash flow problems are even worse without access to traditional small business funding sources, such as loans or a business line of credit.
+Cash flow problems and even negative net working capital become worse without access to traditional small business funding sources, such as loans or a business line of credit.
 That’s where invoice factoring can provide a big advantage-businesses receive funding without incurring debt.

 Factoring invoices is often done by companies that operate in industries where payment delays are common.
 For example, businesses in the trucking industry, construction, printing and staffing industries are often clients of invoice factoring companies.
 These industries qualify because they have large projects that often have multiple layers of suppliers.